Marcel-Jan/cvgen-sqlite/README.md

 ## Customization
 The app allows customization of:
 - CV layout and style (modify the template files).
-- Supported export formats (extend the functionality as needed).

 ## Contributions
 Contributions are welcome!
 Feel free to open issues or submit pull requests.